To celebrate the launch of Axiology in 100 ULTA stores, I wanted to take a moment to reminisce on how we got here.

 We ended up moving to Bend, OR because we love nature and wanted to be surrounded by trees.
 We moved there sight unseen and came with a few suitcases (one of mine having all my lipstick making supplies again) to move into an Airbnb for 6 months.
 We figured if we ended up not liking Bend, we could just move again.

 We fell in love with Bend and it would've been impossible to move, anyway, because I ended up launching Axiology here from my kitchen in November 2014.

-A lot has happened since that launch including incredible highs (we were the smallest brand ever to launch in Sephora, being written up in Forbes, hiring incredible employees, and creating our own real lab) and serious lows (this should be a blog post in its own, and maybe I’ll make one soon).
+A lot has happened since that launch including incredible highs (we were the smallest brand ever to launch in Sephora, being written up in Forbes, hiring incredible employees, and creating our own real lab) and serious lows (this should maybe be a whole series).

 This crazy ride has led us to another milestone.
 Our launch at ULTA!
 We couldn’t be more excited to sell our zero waste multi use Balmies at ULTA.
 It’s been my dream to create a business that cares for animals, people and the planet.
 And to see that other people want products from businesses that care is truly the best reward.
 Balmies are 100% vegan and cruelty free and they are the first multi use product to contain no plastic and no packaging (meaning nothing pollutes our planet).
 We’re super proud of them.